espy0/html/README.md

 # HTML Basics
-In this repository i uploaded the basics of HTML into one file.
+In this repository I uploaded the basics of HTML into one file.
 Go check it in HTML Basics.html